google/deepvariant/docs/deepvariant-training-case-study.md

 data](https://doi.org/10.1101/092890), some users may be interested in training custom deep learning models that have been optimized for very specific data.

-This case study describes one way to train such a custom model using a TPU, in this case for BGISEQ-500 data.
+This case study describes one way to train such a custom model using a GPU, in this case for BGISEQ-500 data.

 Please note that there is not yet a production-grade training pipeline.
 This is